Ruppell/generator-ruppell-static-frontend/README.md

-# Yeoman Generator | Ruppell Static Frontend
+# Ruppell | Static Frontend Generator

-Generates a static frontend structure for website theme development.
+Generates a static frontend structure for plain HTML theme development.

 ## How to use